saaddev02-hue/new/src/content/2024-08-05-rdia-research-infrastructure.md

 featured: false
 ---

-# Benefiting From The Research Infrastructure In The Kingdom RDIA

 **A global innovation** uses artificial intelligence to measure the performance of oil and gas wells and provides sustainable solutions to reduce production costs.